Complex Scalar Field Reheating and Primordial Black Hole production: Evolution of Power spectra

 Imposing the fast oscillating regime condition $\mu \gg H$, the above expression reduces to,

-Note that this expression differs from that of the M-S equation for a real SF under the same approximations {(see e.g. \citeb{Jetzer,Jedamzik, Alcubierre:2015ipa} for comparison and the discussion of Appendix \ref{app:B})}.
-This important difference in the instability scale for the real and complex SF is illustrated in Figure~\ref{Fig:jeans_band_scales}, and constitutes one of the main motivations for the present work.
+Note that this expression differs from that of the M-S equation for a real SF under the same approximations, which leads to the well-known Mathieu instability {(see e.g. \citeb{Jetzer,Jedamzik, Alcubierre:2015ipa} for comparison and the discussion of Appendix \ref{app:B})}.
+This important difference in the instability scale for the real and complex SF is illustrated in Figure~\ref{Fig:jeans_band_scales}, and constitutes one of the main motivations for the present work. \Correx{While in all generality, analytic solutions to the complex KG equation admit periodic solutions for $\mathcal{H}$, and could lead to the Mathieu instability, our analytic approximation to the background field in Eqs.~\eqref{Eq:bg_sol}-\eqref{Eq:C} provides a good estimation of the behaviour right after inflation ends, and yields no oscillating terms in the M-S equation (cf. Eq.~\eqref{Eq:zbiprime_complex2}).}

 We proceed to estimate analytic solutions to Eq.~\eqref{Eq:MS_fourier}, approximated for modes well away from the Jeans scale as: